nameofname/picture-gallery-express-site/README.md

 # picture-gallery-express-site

-npm install
+- modify app/conf.js to point at local image dir
+- yarn // or 'npm install'

-supervisor gallery.js
+- node gallery.js

-... that is all.
+- ... that is all.

 TODO :::